RolandKluge/ldcrgen-kit/README.txt

 - 'version.txt' contains the exact revision of the files and may be useful for debugging.

+The command-line help (available via option -h/--help) can also be found under resources/help.txt.

 If you encounter problems, please contact me via e-mail: